Random amenable $\mathrm{C}^*$-algebras: Markov chains

 (with $c_{-1}:=1$), which implies that

 Since $h'_{k,k+1}=1$, it follows that $u_0=\left(1+\sum\limits_{n=0}^{k}c_n\right)^{-1}$.
 Finally, this gives

 for $0\le i\le k$. \end{proof}

 \begin{example} A case of particular interest is that of constant transition probabilities (that is, for all $i\ge1$, $p_i=p=1-q=1-q_i$).
-This situation could represent Tyche using her infinite fortune and a possibly biased coin to gamble against her students (with the associated hitting probabilities related to the classical gambler's ruin problem).
-Our preference though is to interpret it as a one-dimensional drunkard's walk: A drunken Tyche stumbles along a semi-infinite street of constant slope, walking one block to the right with probability $p$ and one block to the left with probability $q$ (with $p<q$, $p=q$ or $p>q$ depending on the sign of the slope).
-Her home is at the origin and the bar is at position $k+1\in\{1,2,\dots\}\cup\{\infty\}$.
-In Case (\ref{item:forever}), even if she makes it home, she refuses to stay there.
-By Theorem~\ref{thm:forever}, with probability $1$, these visits home occur: \begin{enumerate}[(a)] \item infinitely often with finite mean return time if $p<q$; \item infinitely often with infinite mean return time if $p=q$; \item at most finitely often if $p>q$ (in which case, the probability that she starts at $i$ and never reaches home is $1-\left(\frac{q}{p}\right)^i$). \end{enumerate} In Case (\ref{item:retire}), if she makes it to her front door (at $0$) she can be persuaded, with probability $q_0>0$ (which for simplicity we assume is equal to $q$), to go inside to bed (at $-1$).
-On the other hand, if she makes it to the bar then she will never leave.
-By Proposition~\ref{prop:infinitebar} and Proposition~\ref{prop:finitebar}, the event that, starting at $i$, she eventually goes to bed: \begin{enumerate}[(a)] \item (if the bar is at $\infty$) is almost sure if $p\le q$ (with finite expected time if $p<q$ and infinite expected time if $p=q$), and has probability
+We can interpret this as a one-dimensional drunkard's walk: a drunkard stumbles along a semi-infinite street of constant slope, walking one block to the right with probability $p$ and one block to the left with probability $q$ (with $p<q$, $p=q$ or $p>q$ depending on the sign of the slope).
+His home is at the origin and the bar is at position $k+1\in\{1,2,\dots\}\cup\{\infty\}$.
+In Case (\ref{item:forever}), even if he makes it home, he refuses to stay there.
+By Theorem~\ref{thm:forever}, with probability $1$, these visits home occur: \begin{enumerate}[(a)] \item infinitely often with finite mean return time if $p<q$; \item infinitely often with infinite mean return time if $p=q$; \item at most finitely often if $p>q$ (in which case, the probability that he starts at $i$ and never reaches home is $1-\left(\frac{q}{p}\right)^i$). \end{enumerate} In Case (\ref{item:retire}), if he makes it to his front door (at $0$) he can be persuaded, with probability $q_0>0$ (which for simplicity we assume is equal to $q$), to go inside to bed (at $-1$).
+On the other hand, if he makes it to the bar then he will never leave.
+By Proposition~\ref{prop:infinitebar} and Proposition~\ref{prop:finitebar}, the event that, starting at $i$, he eventually goes to bed: \begin{enumerate}[(a)] \item (if the bar is at $\infty$) is almost sure if $p\le q$ (with finite expected time if $p<q$ and infinite expected time if $p=q$), and has probability

 if $p>q$; \item (if the bar is at $k+1\in\{i+1,i+2,\dots\}\subseteq\nn$) has probability if $p=q=q_0$ (and is given by a less appealing expression if $p\ne q$). \end{enumerate} \end{example}